luisawatkins/orbitdb-storacha-bridge/README.md

 The project includes comprehensive **Svelte components** for browser-based demos and integration (see [Storacha Svelte Components](#storacha-svelte-components) section for details).

-Implemented but untested:
+**Production Features:**
-  - UCAN authentication (instead of Storacha key and proof credentials) and
+  - UCAN authentication (alternative to Storacha key and proof credentials)
-  - StorachaStorage (a OrbitDB CustomStorage) where it will be possible to reactively store an orbitdb live on Storacha as a permanent backup while other peers are replicating as normal.
+  - Complete backup/restore functionality with hash and identity preservation
+  - WebAuthn-based biometric authentication for secure identity management
+  - P2P replication with Storacha backup integration

 ## RoadMap